victor16052011/depot_site/README.md

-It is released under the same license as Ruby.
+It is released under the same license as Ruby.# depot_site